-Of course, we don’t all run Blockbuster sized businesses, but adaptability is just as important in SMEs, as 2020 has proven.
+Of course, we don’t all run Blockbuster sized businesses, but adaptability is just as important in SMEs.

 The importance of adaptability in smaller businesses

-A business coach recently told me about one of his clients.
+I remember a conversation with a business coach and one of his clients.
 She’d called him in a panic in the early days of lockdown, having watched her event management pipeline evaporate almost overnight.
 She had no idea what to do next and dreaded facing her team.
-He allowed her the luxury of tears for a few minutes before challenging her to find a way to adapt.

 After batting ideas back and forth, she soon realised that there would be a surge in demand for online events.
 Within a fortnight, she’d pivoted the business online, had developed a healthy pipeline and was back on track.